 - Once NELUM has been re-based to 2018, the results will be updated.
-It is expected that this will improve the accuracy of both baseline and future car demand estimates. - Full integration with NoHAM for Future Travel Scenarios, which will also include more detailed modelling of future van and HGV demand. - At the moment, the model reflects CO2e tailpipe emissions and high-level electricity emissions.
-There is an opportunity to update the model to calculate and reflect: - Consumption of hydrogen and more detailed estimates of electricity emissions; - Well to wheel emissions; - Life cycle emissions; and - The carbon impact of infrastructure proposals. - The role of car ownership on car fleet size, car use, average vehicle mileage and fleet turnover, and how purchasing patterns could vary spatially and over time in response to local and national factors.
+It is expected that this will improve the accuracy of both baseline and future car demand estimates. - Full integration with NoHAM for Future Travel Scenarios, which will also include more detailed modelling of future van and HGV demand. - At the moment, the model only reflects CO2 tailpipe emissions and highlevel electricity emissions.
+There is an opportunity to update the model to calculate and reflect: - Consumption of hydrogen and more detailed estimates of electricity emissions; - Carbon equivalent (CO2e) emissions, covering non-CO2 greenhouse gases; - The impact of biofuels; - Well to wheel emissions; - Life cycle emissions; and - The carbon impact of infrastructure proposals. - The role of car ownership on car fleet size, car use, average vehicle mileage and fleet turnover, and how purchasing patterns could vary spatially and over time in response to local and national factors.
 This will be undertaken using the new Car Ownership Model TfN is developing in 2021. - An additional step could be added into the tool to recommend the zeroemissions sales and demand reductions required to meet the decarbonisation trajectory and/or offset the carbon impact of infrastructure proposals. - There is an opportunity to consider how demand reductions due to liftsharing and other policy levers could be modelled in Analytical Framework travel demand tools and then reflected in NoCarb. - CCC efficiency gains are based on analysis from their Fifth Carbon Budget.
 A request could be made to the CCC to access to the latest figures, so they can be updated in NoCarb.
-Parallel to this, there are plans to explore the impact of variation in technology-enabled vehicle efficiency, for example to represent different fiscal policies. - As discussed in Section 7, sensitivity analysis related to the proportion in which PHEV vehicles operate in electric mode will be undertaken later in 2021. - As mentioned in Section 5.2.1, explore the impact of using exponential instead of linear interpolation for scenario tables, such as vehicle sales.
+Parallel to this, there are plans to explore the impact of variation in technology-enabled vehicle efficiency, for example to represent different fiscal policies.